 MetaShare activation, configuration and administration could all be done by the same user-account but our recommendation is to use 3 different accounts.
 MetaShare’s activation and administration are normally done by system accounts.
 MetaShare configuration can however be done by several users with different privileges.

 1 – Activation of MetaShare

-- The account that activates MetaShare must be a Global Administrator in an Office 365 tenant.
+- The account that activates MetaShare must be a Global Administrator in a Microsoft 365 tenant.